Akon Eyakenyi: Early life and education

 Eyakenyi was born in 1960 into the family of Chief Uweh Isangedihi in Urue-Offong/Oruko local government area in Akwa Ibom State.
 In 1968 she attended Government Primary School, Uko Uyokim where she finished with her First School Leaving Certificate in 1974.
 In 1974 she enrolled into the Methodist Teacher’s Training College in Oron and graduated with Teachers Grade II Certificate in 1979.

-In 1983 Akon enrolled into the University of Calabar and was given Nigerian Certificate in Education (NCE) in 1986.
+In 1983, Eyakenyi enrolled at the University of Calabar and earned a Nigerian Certificate in Education (NCE) in 1986.
 In 1990, she obtained a Bachelor of Education (B.Ed) degree from the University of Calabar.
-She also obtained a Master of Education (M.Ed) and Doctor of Philosophy (Ph.D) in Curriculum Education in 2010 and 2014 respectively.
+She later earned a Master of Education (M.Ed) in 2010 and a Doctor of Philosophy (Ph.D) in Curriculum Education in 2014.